SJaschinski/AZ-103-MicrosoftAzureAdministrator/Instructions/Demos/Module 01/04 Working with the CLI.md

----
-demo:
-    title: 'Demonstration – Working with the CLI'
-    module: 'Module 01: Azure Administration'
----

-# Demonstration – Working with the CLI
+# Module 01 Demonstration: Working with the CLI

 In this demonstration, you will install and use the CLI to create resources.